masrim2000/object_modeling2/README.md

 TODO

-# Method 2: Registration using QR-code (using openMVG)
+# Method 2: Registration using QR-code (using OpenMVG)

-Produces a sparse openMVG SfM model, registers it to the world coordinate system using a QR code with known world coordinates then performs a dense reconstruction using openMVS.
+Produces a sparse OpenMVG SfM model, registers it to the world coordinate system using a QR code with known world coordinates then performs a dense reconstruction using openMVS.
 Does not require camera calibration but depends on good detection and localization of a QR-code in the images.

 Usage:
 ```